Agent-Centric Relation Graph for Object Visual Navigation: Proposed Method

-{\bf Fusion and Map Attention. } After obtaining the graph representations $Z_{h}$ and $Z_{d}$, we merge them to form the final agent-centric relation graph representation $Z_{t}$, which is defined as:
+{\bf Map Attention and Transformer. } After obtaining the graph representations $\mZ_{h}$ and $\mZ_{d}$, we utilize a simple yet effective method to fuse these two representations and form the final graph representation $\mZ_{t}$.
+Specifically, we concatenate $\mZ_h$ and $\mZ_d$, then use a linear layer to encode the merged features.

-where $\bigoplus$ denotes concatenate operation, and $f_{c}(\cdot)$ is a fully connected layer to compress the stack graph representations.
-To make the agent pay more attention to the target object, we apply $Z_t$ as the attention map to the DETR detection features $F \in \mathbb{R}^{\left | N \right |\times D}$. $F_{t}$ can be written as:
+where $\left|\cdot, \cdot \right|$ denotes concatenate operation, and $FC(\cdot)$ is a fully connected layer that compresses the stack graph representations.
+To make the agent pay more attention to the object appearance, we apply $\mZ_t$ as the attention map to the DETR appearance feature $\vf \in \R^{100 \times 256}$.
+This process can be written as follows:

-Finally, we utilize transformer to fuse $F_{t}$ and the position-encoded global feature $G$ to obtain the final representation $\hat{F}$, which is defined as:

-where the position-encoded global feature is extracted by ResNet18 and the position embedding. \cite{he2016deep}.
-In this work, the A3C module utilizes the final representation $\hat{F}$ to learn navigation policy.
+Finally, we utilize a transformer to associate the graph representation $\mF$ with the image regions.
+Specifically, we implement the ResNet18 \cite{he2016deep} pretrained on ImageNet \cite{deng2009imagenet} and positional embedding to generate the position-encoded global feature $\tG_{p} \in \mathbb{R}^{h\times w \times C_{g}}$ of the observation $\tO_t$.
+The $h$, $w$ is the size of the feature map, and $C_g$ is the feature dimensions.
+Then, $\tG_{p}$ is reshaped into a matrix-based representation $\mG_{p} \in \R^{hw \times C_{g}}$ for the convenience of attention.
+We feed the $\mF$ into the transformer as keys and values by employing multi-head self-attention, and the position-encoded global feature $\mG_p$ is the query in the decoder.
+The attention function of the transformer is as follows:

+After the processing of the transformer, we obtain the final informative visual representation $\hat{\mF}$.
+We also conduct sufficient experiments in Section \ref{Ablation_Study} to verify various methods of modeling the three object relationships, \textit{i.e.,} horizontal, vertical, and depth.
+The results prove that the visual representation $\hat{\mF}\in \R^{C_{n} \times C_f}$ obtained by our proposed method is most beneficial to navigation tasks. $C_n$ and $C_f$ are the model's number of feature channels and feature dimensions, respectively.

+\textbf{Policy Learner.} After obtaining the final visual representation $\hat{\mF}$, we utilize a basic reinforcement learning architecture to learn the navigation policy, as shown in \cref{Control}.
+Considering the associations of the feature and action, we encode the previous action embedding $\va_{t-1} \in \R^{1 \times 64}$ and concatenate it onto the visual representation $\hat{\mF}$.
+Then we implement LSTM to integrate the above representation and previous states $H_{t-1} \in \R^{4 \times 512}$, producing a state representation $\mF_{S} \in \R^{1 \times 512} $ for policy learning.
+The process can be written as follows: